Apple is said to be adjusting its approach to its AirTags sensors, changing the time they play an alert when separated from their owner.

 Apple on Thursday said that it has begun sending out updates to its AirTags, changing the window of time they will make noises when potentially being used to track another person.

 Initially, the Apple device would play in three days.
-Now it will begin to play at a random time inside a window that lasts between 8 and 24 hours, CNET reported.
+CNET reported that it will begin to play at a random time inside a window that lasts between 8 and 24 hours.

 To further reassure people about its AirTags, Apple said it is developing an app for Android devices that will help people “detect” an AirTag or Find My network-enabled device that may also be unsuspectedly “traveling” with them.